 The relationship was far from idyllic and her mental health suffered a lot.
 Picasso had multiple affairs and she had given up the only thing she ever loved- art, just to prove her love to the legendary painter.

 To portray her personality of that time, even Picasso once said that he couldn’t paint a smiling Dora as she was always a “weeping woman” in his eyes.
-Dora’s fragile personality is the consequence of various factors that had been following her for entire life due to relocation, distant parents and heavy, even physical battles with her mother and mostly the fact that she could not have children.
+Dora’s fragile personality is the consequence of various factors that had been following her for her entire life due to relocation, distant parents, and heavy, even physical battles with her mother, and mostly the fact that she could not have children.
 After their break, Dora experienced a nervous breakdown, which caused her to be treated with electroshock therapy.
 Later, she turned to mysticism and became a burning believer, completely isolating herself from the world.
 Just before her death in 1997, she held an exhibition.

-Unfortunately, her contribution to art, culture and the position of women could have so much more impact if only she hadn’t become insecure in her artistic talent due to the turbulent relationship with the famous painter and womanizer.
+Unfortunately, her contribution to art, culture, and the position of women could have so much more impact if only she hadn’t become insecure in her artistic talent due to the turbulent relationship with the famous painter and womanizer.